Our Nurturing School

 How is Nurture embedded into our curriculum?

+Dee Banks aims to be a Nurturing School and as such, the Nurturing ethos is embedded throughout the curriculum at all levels.
 Before pupils start at Dee Banks we try to meet our families at home.
-This means we are able to build close relationships with families from the start.
+This means we can build close relationships with families from the start.
 In Early Years we focus on developing communication and feelings of safety and confidence.
-We recognise that starting school has probably been the child’s first big transition and make every effort to minimise the effects of the Behaviours learnt at this age, are some of the most important for pupils and families and each child will have a Listen, Respond, Teach plan (LRT) once the staff have got to know them.
-These plans develop with the pupil through their life in school and may develop into Communication Passports or more detailed LRTs as they get older.
+We recognise that starting school has probably been the child’s first big transition and make every effort to minimise the effects of this.
+Behaviours learnt at this age, are some of the most important for pupils and families and each child will have a Personal Learning and Support Plan (PLSP) once the staff have got to know them.

-Throughout the school we provide safe spaces for children, whether in their main class or in 1:1 or small group sessions.
-As the child develops we teach about feelings, self-awareness, friendships, relationships and how to cope when things go wrong.
+These plans develop with the pupil through their life in school and may develop into Communication Passports or more detailed Positive Behavioural Support Plans (PBSP) as they get older.
+Throughout the school we provide safe space for children, whether in their main class or in 1:1 or small group sessions.
+As the child develops, we teach about feelings, self-awareness, friendships, relationships and how to cope when things go wrong.

 All pupils are encouraged to express themselves through whatever means and learn that their voice will be listened to.
 School council, lunchtime clubs, DofE, forest school, etc. all allow different groupings to happen so a sense of community is built up across school.